Data Centers in Hastings

 Network & Connectivity Ecosystem

-There are no direct cloud on-ramps located within Hastings as of September 2025.
-Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure via private network links to data centers in Auckland.
+Direct Cloud On-Ramps: There are no direct cloud on-ramps in Hastings, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud, and Microsoft Azure through the primary hubs in Auckland or Wellington.
+This is typically achieved via dedicated private network interconnects (PNI) or wavelength services from national carriers.

 Power Analysis